 Similarly, Bari Weiss of The New York Times asked why Grace hadn't exercised her agency in the situation, writing, "If he pressures you to do something you don’t want to do, use a four-letter word, stand up on your two legs and walk out his door."

-Reading these criticisms, I thought of how powerless I felt when that much-larger man suddenly grabbed me and picked me up.
+Reading these criticisms, I thought of how powerless I felt when that much larger man suddenly grabbed me and picked me up.
 Because this isn't about what happened between Aziz and Grace.
-It's about the relatable questions that emerged since that story was published, among them the very tricky dynamics we've been forced to consider when it comes to sex, coercion, and consent.
+It's about the relatable questions that have emerged since that story was published, among them the very tricky dynamics we've been forced to consider when it comes to sex, coercion and consent.

 If you could have just walked away, you would have done that.

 Eri Kim, senior clinical director at Safe Horizon

 One of those factors is simple: size.
 Physical intimidation can be a factor in sexual relationships between people of any gender, but given that women are too often violently attacked and even killed for rejecting men, physicality takes on a different meaning in male-female relationships.
 It's something that men have taken note of, too.
 After all, a report from the CDC last year found that almost half of all female murder victims were killed by a romantic partner, whether they were former or current boyfriends or husbands.